tlahin/roger_skyline_1/README.md

   You can open your mailbox with a command: `mutt`.

-  To make our script run itself every day at 00:00, we make a new crontab task with a command: `sudo crontab -e`.
+  To make the script run itself every day at 00:00, make a new crontab task with a command: `sudo crontab -e`.

     # run monitor_crontab.sh everyday at 00:00
     0 0 * * * sh /usr/scripts/monitor_crontab.sh